Enlarged prostate; BPH

 Some evidence indicates that the same risk factors associated with heart disease and type 2 diabetes may increase the risk for development or progression of BPH.
-These risk factors include obesity, physical inactivity, high blood pressure, and low levels of HDL ("good") cholesterol.
+These risk factors include obesity, physical inactivity, high blood pressure, and low levels of HDL (good) cholesterol.

 Lower urinary tract symptoms (LUTS) are categorized either as voiding (formerly called obstructive) or storage (formerly called irritative) symptoms.
-BPH is often, but not always, the cause of LUTS, especially the voiding symptoms.
+BPH is often, but not always, the cause of LUTS, largely the voiding symptoms.
 Other medical conditions, such as bladder problems, can also cause these symptoms.

 Some men with BPH may have few or no symptoms.
 The size of the prostate does not determine symptom severity.
 An enlarged prostate may be accompanied by few symptoms, while severe LUTS may be present with normal or even small prostates.

 Voiding symptoms can be caused by an obstruction in the urinary tract, which may be due to BPH.
-(Obstruction is the most serious complication of BPH and requires medical attention.)
+Obstruction is the most serious complication of BPH and requires medical attention.
 Voiding symptoms include:

 Storage symptoms, also referred to as filling symptoms, include:

 Urine flows from the kidney through the ureters into the urinary bladder where it is temporarily stored.
 As the bladder becomes distended with urine, nerve impulses from the bladder signal the brain that it is full, giving the individual the urge to void.
 By voluntarily relaxing the sphincter muscle around the urethra, the bladder can be emptied of urine.
 Urine then flows out through the urethra.

 Acute urinary retention (inability to void) is a serious complication of severe BPH that requires immediate medical attention.
 Urinary retention can be a sign of obstruction in the bladder.